Voyageur II Clothing and Equipment

 ☐ 1 whitewater helmet – make sure you can fit a light fleece/wool hat or helmet liner underneath

 ☐ 1 sleeping bag – aim for a bag rated at least -7 to -12.
 A down bag will pack smaller and is warmer, but will cost more.
-If you sleep isn’t quite warm enough, bring more long underwear/fleece wear).
+If your sleeping bag isn’t quite warm enough, bring more long underwear/fleecewear or a sleeping bag liner.

 ☐ 1 sleeping bag liner (optional) – a fleece or silk liner is good if you sleep cold.
-Also helps keep sleeping bag cleaner.
+Also helps keep your sleeping bag cleaner.
+Even cotton works.

 ☐ Dry bags – make sure they are in good shape and of good quality (welded seams, good closure, good material).
-Do NOT bring garbage bags.
+Do NOT bring garbage bags as waterproofing.
+It may be difficult to dry items for days at a time, so dry bags will be a great way to prevent wet sleeping bags.

 Feet are important!
 52 days of whitewater, upstream, portaging etc. is very hard on shoes.
 Footwear will take an incredible beating on a trip like this.
 You (and the rest of the group) cannot afford to have your shoes fail.
 Make sure soles, seams, etc. are all in top shape.
 Brand new footwear is often ready for the trash after a VII.

 ☐ 1 pair of light hiking shoes/boots – to be your wet shoes.
-Look for something with durable but good grip soles – you are going to do an awful lot of wet walking.
-They should be comfortable to wear and fit over neoprene/Gore-Tex socks.
+Look for something durable with good grip soles – you are going to do an awful lot of wet walking.
+They should be comfortable to wear and fit over neoprene socks/Gore-Tex socks/drypants.
 If ankle problems are not an issue, trail runners can be very light-weight and have good traction.
+You will be portaging, dragging, and possibly swimming in these.
+The mesh material on classic running shoes is often not strong enough and tears when you walk through brush.

-☐ 1 pair of runners – to be dry shoes/back up wet shoes.
+☐ 1 pair of runners – (optional) to be dry shoes/back up wet shoes.
 Hiking opportunities await you!
+This second pair of sturdy shoes is personal preference if you want variety in shoe-type or are worried about your primary wet shoes falling apart during the trip.

-☐ 1 pair of plastic clogs (Crocs) or Keens – nice around the campsite.
+☐ 1 pair of plastic clogs (Crocs) or Keens – Dry shoes which are nice around the campsite.
+They should have “closed” toes, no flip flops or sandals!

-☐ 1 pair of neoprene socks – MUST HAVE.
-You will be traveling upstream in very cold water and you will want your feet to stay warm.
+☐ 1 pair of neoprene socks– You will be traveling upstream in very cold water, and you will want your feet to stay warm.
 The neoprene socks should be large enough to wear over your wool socks.
-Alternatively, dry pants with neoprene booties would be ideal.
+(Alternatively, dry pants with waterproof booties would be ideal.
+You MUST have either neoprene socks or a drypants system, something to keep your feet warm when wet.)

 Make sure you bring enough warm wet clothing (clothing that is warm while wet – wool is best for this).
 You will find that you need more than you think – bring enough!
-Remember: think layers.
-Just to be cautious, you will be sleeping in clothes that you have not been cooking in.
-Keep this in mind when packing.
-Don’t forget – it gets VERY cold at night in the far north.
+It can also get VERY cold at night in the far north.
+A good strategy is to use layers!

-☐ 2 pairs of quick dry pants – 1 pair should be heavy duty or quick dry and the other pair fleece pants.
+☐ 2 pairs of quick-dry pants – They should be durable and quick-dry.
 Bringing only 1 pair of pants is not an option.

 ☐ 1 pair of quick dry shorts

-☐ 2-3 t-shirts – one of these should be lightweight wool (e.g. Smartwool), second should be polypro/synthetic
+☐ 2-3 t-shirts – quick-dry polypro/synthetic or lightweight wool (e.g. Smartwool)

-☐ 2-3 long sleeve tops/long underwear tops – at least one should be wool (e.g. Smartwool) as it is warmer than polypro.
-Second can be polypro, silk works well as a third.
-NO cotton.
+☐ 2 long sleeve tops/long underwear tops – at least one should be wool (e.g. Smartwool) as it is warmer than polypro.
+The second can be polypro.
+NO cotton!

-☐ 2 pairs of long underwear bottoms – at least one pair should be wool (e.g. Smartwool), second can be polypro/synthetic)
+☐ 2 pairs of long underwear bottoms – at least one pair should be wool (e.g. Smartwool), second can be polypro/synthetic.
+Wool is always recommended for preventing smell, and gentleness on skin.

-☐ 1 synthetic (i.e. fake down) jacket or pullover with a hood – HIGHLY recommended as this will keep you warm at the campsite during the cold and windy days.
+☐ 1 synthetic down or real down jacket– HIGHLY recommended as this will keep you warm at the campsite during the cold and windy days.
+It’s a bonus if it has a hood!

 ☐ Underwear and bras, etc.

-☐ Waterproof jacket and pants – Gore-Tex is a good option, but make sure it is durable and actually waterproof (old Gore-Tex is often not).
-MUST be big enough to fit warm layers underneath it.
+☐ Rain jacket and rain pants – Gore-Tex is a good option, but make sure it is durable and actually waterproof (old Gore-Tex is often not).
+Must be big enough to fit warm layers underneath.
+Rain pants are NOT OPTIONAL.

 ☐ 1 paddling jacket (optional) – allows you to change into a warm/dry sweater and dry roomier raincoat at the end of a wet day.

-☐ 1 pair dry pants with built-in booties (optional) – will be available through pro-deals.
+☐ 1 pair dry pants with built-in booties (optional) – Incredibly valuable during long stretches of cold upstream.
+Speak to your leaders about whether drypants will be helpful for your route specifically.

 ☐ 2 toques – fleece or wool

-☐ 2 pairs of mitts – fleece or wool.
+☐ 1 pairs of mitts – fleece or wool.
 Note: mitts are warmer than gloves.
-Also consider a pair of winter waterproof gloves or waterproof over-mitts).
+Also consider a pair of winter waterproof gloves or waterproof over-mitts.

-☐ Neoprene mitts (optional) – good on cold and wet paddling days.
-You do need mitts/gloves you can paddle in that are warm when wet.
+☐ Neoprene mitts/gloves (optional) – good on cold and wet paddling days.
+If not neoprene mitts, you need mitts/gloves you can paddle in that are warm when wet.

 ☐ 1 scarf or neck warmer – fleece or wool.